Phyllis Le Cappelaine Burke: Career

 Burke was active in a variety of women's organizations.
 In addition to Catholic women's organizations, she joined the National Council of Women of New South Wales, and was a member of the women's group Soroptimist, as well as the Business and Professional Women's Club of Sydney.
 She contributed articles for the magazine Australian Women's Digest, addressing contemporary housing issues.
 In 1945, she served on the Australian Broadcasting Company's advisory committee on women's programming.

 Burke was strongly anti-communist, and was wary of Jessie Street's leadership of the United Associations of Women; while she attended some of their public lectures, she chose not to become a member.
 Street was a left-leaning feminist who was Australia's first woman delegate to the UN.
 She held sympathetic views of the Soviet Union; although she did not espouse openly communist views, she was a socialist and a leader in the labour movement.

 Burke was skilled at raising funds for charitable organizations and humanitarian efforts.
 She was in charge of promoting the 1946 UN appeal in NSW, raising funds to help refugees and communities recovering from the ravages of World War II.
-She later served a similar role for the United Nation's appeal for children.
+She later served a similar role for the United Nations' appeal for children.
 Responding to the needs of children was a particular focus of her philanthropic work; she supported organizations such as The Smith Family, an educational charity that helped disadvantaged children, and the New South Wales Society for Crippled Children, which aided children affected by polio.
 She also advocated for increased governmental support for large families, to reduce poverty.
-Burke also raised funds for the Australian Red Cross, and the Royal Society for the Blind.
+Burke also raised funds for the Australian Red Cross and the Royal Society for the Blind.